-From the earliest years when Christian missionaries decided that the traditional Native Hawaiian style of dress wasn't proper, the garment industry in Hawaii grew to be one of the most unique in the world.
+When Christian missionaries decided that the traditional Native Hawaiian style of dress wasn't proper, the garment industry in Hawaii grew to be one of the most unique in the world.

-For tourists, these now-vintage Hawaiian shirts, also called aloha shirts, became reminders of carefree days on the beach, hula girls dancing around a fire, surfers riding the waves, and beautiful tropical vistas.
+For tourists, these now-vintage Hawaiian shirts (also called aloha shirts) became reminders of carefree days on the beach, hula girls dancing around a fire, surfers riding the waves, and beautiful tropical vistas.
 The preservation of memory is why these shirts became highly collected works of art displaying the flora, fauna, customs, traditions, and history of the islands in a bold and colorful style that has lived on to this day.